-This item is for recording information on all crops not previously recorded in this section.
+This item is for recording information on all crops not previously recorded in this section (with exception of Nursery and Greenhouse Crops).
 It is a catch-all item for other crops grown on this operation.
+Exclude straw and stubble from crops, except for the value of sales which is recorded as in Section D, Item 6.